santib/ar2dto/README.md

 It accepts the same options as `#to_dto` and uses them create each DTO.

+:warning: **Warning!** Given that this method executes the query and brings records into memory, you have to be careful when and how to use it.
+You may not want to bring all records from a large table into memory.
+Consider combining it with things such as pagination or batch processing.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.